Index

 Go to the homepage and download the OSX zip file and extract it somewhere.

-file.
+You should now have a taylor file.
 You can now go to that directory in your

-and you should see something like Taylor v0.2.1
+terminal and run ./taylor --version and you should see something like Taylor v0.4.0.

 If you see this:

-You’ll need to go and right click on the taylor
+You’ll need to go and right click on the taylor executable and select “Open”

 then click “Open” on this prompt:

-You should now be able to run ./taylor --version
+You should now be able to run ./taylor --version.

 Now, you could stop there but you’d always have to pass the path to the taylor